joshblack/c/c-notes.md

 In order to allocate a chunk of memory dynamically, we need to already have a pointer.
 This pointer will store the location of the newly allocated memory.

-We can access memory that was allocated to us using that same pointer, and we can also use that pointer to free the memory we got once we finish using it
+We can access memory that was allocated to us using that same pointer, and we can also use that pointer to free the memory we got once we finish using it.

+As a programmer, you are responsible for:

+- Explicitly allocating the amount of memory that is needed and when it is needed (using `malloc()` and `calloc()`)
+- Explicity deallocate the memory when it is no longer needed. (`free()`)

+> To access C's memory allocation functions you need to include `stdlib.h`

+## The `malloc()` function

+- Used to allocate an arbitrarly sized chunk of memory

+`void *malloc(size_t size)`

+- size is the number of bytes to allocate (normally computed with `sizeof()`)
+- allocated memory is uninitialized
+- returns a pointer to the allocated memory, or NULL if error is encountered

+## The `calloc()` function

+- allocates memory for an array of *nmemb* members of size bytes each.

+`void *calloc(size_t nmemb, size_t size);`

+- nmemb is the number of members
+- size is the number of bytes to allocate for each member
+- allocated memory is initialized to 0
+- returns a pointer on success, or NULL.

+## The `free()` function

+- Used to deallocate previously allocated memory

+`void free(void *ptr);`

+- ptr is a pointer to previously allocated memory (via `malloc()/calloc()`)
+- if ptr is invalid, or points to previously deallocated memory, behavior is undefined

 ```c
 typedef struct {